The "Messy Middle" of Zero-Emission Commercial Vehicle Adoption

 Run on Less events are demonstration projects hosted by the North American Council for Freight Efficiency (NACFE) that showcase the real-world capabilities of freight efficiency technologies.
 Each event tracks fleets operating with advanced trucks and practices on actual routes, highlighting how to achieve significant fuel savings and environmental benefits through technology adoption.
 Essentially, the Run On Less series are real-world tests to prove the viability of efficient trucking practices in the industry.

-The latest iteration in the series, dubbed the "Messy Middle," is set to explore the complexities and challenges of decarbonizing heavy-duty trucks and trailers.
+The latest iteration in the series, dubbed the "Messy Middle," is set to explore the complexities and challenges of decarbonizing heavy-duty trucks and different truck trailer types.

-“The messy middle refers to the challenges and difficulties that businesses face as they try to adopt emerging technologies like hydrogen, battery electric, and alternative fuels, but the tech is still maturing, and the infrastructure is still lagging,” explains Mike Roeth, NACFE Executive Director.
+“The messy middle refers to the challenges and difficulties that businesses face as they try to adopt emerging technologies like hydrogen, battery electric, and alternative fuels, such as a flex fuel vehicle, but the tech is still maturing, and the infrastructure is still lagging,” explains Mike Roeth, NACFE Executive Director.
 “The goal of this run is to showcase how some fleets are navigating this messy middle period as the industry transitions to more sustainable commercial vehicle solutions.”

 As the participating fleets are prepping and then running and operating as usual, NACFE will host relevant webinar “boot camps,” which Roeth describes as "bringing in the people that really know what they're talking about.”